capnm/go_rpi/README.md

 ```

 # Credits
-* The Go OpenVG parts have been extracted from the [ajstarks openvg](https://github.com/ajstarks/openvg) repo.
+* The original OpenVG code was copied from the [ajstarks openvg](https://github.com/ajstarks/openvg) repository.